 Branches would face more restrictions because they are legally part of the U.S. banking entity, the people said.
 Affiliates are often separately capitalized and could be overseen by overseas regulators if the agency considers the foreign country’s regulatory regime comparable, they said.

 The debate over the reach of the U.S. financial-overhaul law is one of the most contentious aspects of the effort to bolster oversight of the derivatives market.
-The commission is seeking to prevent a repeat of the takeover of American International Group Inc. (AIG), which was seized by the U.S. government in 2008 after its London-based unit sold credit- default swaps on mortgage-backed securities with little U.S. oversight.
+The commission is seeking to prevent a repeat of the takeover of American International Group Inc. (AIG:US), which was seized by the U.S. government in 2008 after its London-based unit sold credit- default swaps on mortgage-backed securities with little U.S. oversight.

 U.S. banks have said that Dodd-Frank rules will hurt their ability to compete with foreign-based rivals if the rules are applied to overseas offices.
 Banking lobbyists have argued that foreign supervision of their overseas arms and Federal Reserve oversight of the U.S. holding companies is sufficient to protect against risk to the financial system.